East Hampton History

 Home Sweet Home

-Once the childhood home of John Howard Payne, America's theatrical superstar of the early 1800's and author of the immortal song "Home Sweet Home," this 17th century house has been the inspiration of countless authors and artists.
-It is open to visitors daily from 10am - 4 pm and features an extraordinary collection of furniture from three centuries and an early 19th century windmill.
-Guided tours.
+Once the childhood home of John Howard Payne, America’s theatrical superstar of the early 1800’s and author of the immortal song “Home Sweet Home,” this 17th century house has been the inspiration of countless authors and artists.
+It is open to visitors daily from 10:00 a.m. to 4:00 p.m.
+Featuring an extraordinary collection of furniture dating from three centuries ago as well as an early 19th century windmill, it is worth exploring with a guided tour.

 Mulford Farm

 For three centuries this house was the center of a working farm.
-In the late 1940's the house was saved from destruction and given to the East Hampton Historical Society.
-Open during the summer months, the Mulford Farm's house and barn offer visitors a fascinating glimpse into the past of East Hampton.
+In the late 1940’s the house was saved from destruction and given to the East Hampton Historical Society.
+Open during the summer months, Mulford Farm’s house and barn offer visitors a fascinating glimpse into East Hampton’s past.

 Clinton Academy

-Built in 1784, it was the first chartered secondary school in New York State.
+Built in 1784, Clinton Academy was the first chartered secondary school in New York State.
 Now under the direction of the East Hampton Historical Society, it is used for exhibitions lectures and other activities.

 Osborn-Jackson House